 How Do Bloggers Make Money (and how much do bloggers make?!)

 It’s kinda funny.
-I visited every country in the world, got arrested more times than I can count, visited Somalia, Afghanistan, Libya and Yemen.
+I visited every country in the world, got arrested more times than I can count, visited Somalia, Afghanistan, Libya, and Yemen.
 But all anyone ever wants to know is how do bloggers make money, or how much money do bloggers make!
 Haha, I get it.
 When I started out I was the same.
-And to be perfectly honest, it’s the right questions to ask.
+And to be perfectly honest, it’s the right question to ask.
 Because once you know how to earn money from a blog, you’re free to do anything with your life.
 And then, and perhaps ONLY then, can you start to go to crazy places, and spend money on wild trips.
 So yes, I’m with you!

 First of all, there are a few nuances between the questions.
 “How do blogs make money” is a different question to “How much money do bloggers make” or “How do bloggers make money”.
 Because a blog makes money in a number of ways, but a blogger makes money in even more ways (including from their blog, plus other stuff).
 But I’ll cover all that below, so don’t worry.
 So, how do bloggers make money?